 2 | Give your wife time to herself.

 Even the best of stay-at-home moms can benefit from having time to themselves from time to time.
 Whether it is a night out with friends, or a 30 minute shower, your wife will be refreshed and rejuvenated after getting some time to do what she wants.
+You can grab these printable coupons for your wife as a way to encourage time to herself!

 I am a huge introvert and that makes staying at home with kids pretty tricky.
 I have to make sure I get plenty of time to myself to think and just be.